openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

-Sections, subsections, units, and components have different names in the **Course Outline** view and in the list of files that you will see after you export your course and open the .xml files for editing.
+Sections, subsections, units, and components have different names in the **Course Outline** view and in the list of files that you will see after you export your course and open the OLX files for editing.
 The following table lists the names of these elements in the **Course Outline** view and in a list of files.